sandialabs/sparow/README.md

-# forestlib
+# sparow

 ## Description

-Forestlib is a Python library of optimization solvers for stochastic programming that is being developed by the FORESt LDRD project.
+Sparow is a Python library of optimization solvers for stochastic programming.

 ## Installation

-Developers should install Forestlib using **pip** as follows:
+Developers should install Sparow using **pip** as follows:

 ```bash
 pip install -e .